 2. STUDENT OUTCOMES

-The IE Program follows the accreditation agency “the Accreditation Board for Engineering and Technology” (ABET) in learning outcome criteria implemented in alignment with AUM’s vision and educational philosophy.
+The IE Program follows the ABET student outcomes criteria implemented in alignment with AUM’s vision and learning and educational philosophy.

 Graduates of Industrial Engineering are expected to be able to demonstrate: